 In summary, the bishop/overseer is a role that requires a high level of character and spiritual maturity.
 1 Timothy 3:1 says that the one who seeks this office desires a noble task.
 Not only that, but they should be able to teach God’s word effectively.
 The term “bishop” is used differently in today’s terms, and it is often used for someone responsible for several churches or overseeing lead elders at each church location.
 In contrast, the biblical definition is for male leaders who have spiritual maturity, integrity, and the ability to teach and preach God’s word effectively to others.

 Whatever term is used to refer to an elder, the primary responsibility is for the church’s shepherding and direction.
-Let us look at six ways elders are responsible for in the church.
+Let us look at seven ways elders are responsible for in the church.

 1 – Elders are shepherds/pastors.